+44 (0) 207 252 3900 [email protected]

 Dark rooms are not photo friendly.
 Even the best food and the most stellar scene won’t matter if the light isn’t right.
 Natural light is your best friend when it comes to photography.
 Consider setting up a small table in front of a door or window to use when taking your pictures.
 This will allow plenty of natural light in for your photo shoot.
 White sheer window curtains are perfect for diffusing natural light.

 Avoid using flash if possible.
 Flash photography is often too harsh and will create an unpleasant glare or shiny areas over the food.
 This is very distracting and may make the food appear fake rather than real.

-If you are using a camera instead of your cell phone or tablet, you will have more options for selecting the perfect settings.
+If you are using a camera instead of your mobile phone or tablet, you will have more options for selecting the perfect settings.
 Taking a little time to learn about the various features on your camera will go a long way towards making you a great food photographer.
 Become familiar with the special settings on your camera, and experiment with a variety of settings to see which ones you like best.

 Food looks best when it is fresh and ready to eat.
 Respect the fact that some foods just don’t hold up well in certain conditions.
 Frozen desserts have a short shooting life when sitting on a warm kitchen table.
 Fresh salad greens will wilt quickly in warm temperatures.

 The same is true with hot dishes.
 Food can dry out rapidly when exposed to air.
 Plan to shoot your photos as soon as your dish comes from the oven or off the stove to capture the most natural and appealing photos.

 Like other types of photography, it is not uncommon to take dozens of photos before you get one that grabs your attention.
 Once your scene is set and you have adequate lighting, take several dozen photos.
 Shoot from a variety of angles.
 Try a few shots using different settings on your camera.
 Take photos up close and from a distance.
 Don’t be afraid to try something new.